energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 ..
 [1]
-   The database is consulted online: http://www.ecoinvent.org
+   The database can be consulted online: http://www.ecoinvent.org

 ..
 [2]
    *Real* values are expressed at the net of inflation.
 They differ from